-Applicant increased their beginning C&S to \$11.4M for their Maximum Enrollment Scenarios, skewing ratio analysis on these scenarios.
+Applicant increased their beginning C&S to \$28M for their Maximum Enrollment Scenarios, skewing ratio analysis on these scenarios.

-It would be prudent to ensure that EOCCO, NWCCO and WCCCO are setup as separate legal entities and are not combining their assets and C&S in a single entity, while breaking out the premiums and claims cost by geographic contract.
-Doing so would show that each CCO may have sufficient assets for a location, but may not have enough when combined into the actual single entity that is bearing the risk.
+It would be prudent to ensure that EOCCO, NWCCO and WCCCO are setup as separate legal entities and are not combining their assets and C&S in a single entity, while breaking out the premiums, claims cost and authorized control level by geographic contract.
+Doing so would show that each CCO may have sufficient assets and surplus for a location, but may not have enough when combined into the actual single entity that is bearing all of the risk.